alflennik/use-flow/documentation/fixing-memory-leaks.md

 })
 ```

-The call to setWeatherReport will trigger the warning if its parent has unmounted before the fetch has completed.
+The call to `setWeatherReport` will trigger the warning if its parent has unmounted before the fetch has completed.
 This is surprisingly easy to happen - clicking quickly through pages in your app could be enough to trigger it.

-The official solution is to add a cleanup function to the useEffect, but many promises are not easily cancelable, fetch included, so solving this is going to be tricky.
+The official solution is to add a cleanup function to the `useEffect`, but many promises are not easily cancelable, fetch included, so solving this is going to be tricky.

 Meanwhile, the most obvious solution, to [prevent state updates when the component has unmounted](https://reactjs.org/blog/2015/12/16/ismounted-antipattern.html), has been called an antipattern by the React core team.